 What benefits do beta glucans provide for skin health?

 As already mentioned, beta glucans significantly improve the immune system and its response to pathogens.
-But not only does it help boost immunity to eradicate both fungal and bacterial infections of the skin, it can also modulate the immune system so that it doesn’t reactive to harmless things which may cause an allergic response.
+But not only does it help boost immunity to eradicate both fungal and bacterial infections of the skin, but it can also modulate the immune system so that it doesn’t reactive to harmless things which may cause an allergic response.

 By improving the skins innate capacity to deal with an onslaught of pathogens in an effective and timely manner, you also create a better environment within the skin for self-renewal and repair.